 Is the island really erupting?

 Two things: 1.
 There are eight main Hawaiian islands.
-2. Only one of them has an active volcano, and that is the Big Island!
+2. Only one of them has an active volcano, and that is the Island of Hawai’i!
 Yes, it’s really been erupting since 1983 (occasionally there’s more lava flow than usual), and you can see it for yourself from a distance!
 When we visited Volcanoes National Park in 2017, a park ranger had a telescope pointed directly at an area of lava flow so people could see it safely.
 I got this photo through the telescope: